Factsheet: Types of direct payment account

 How does it work?

-If you choose this option, we will open a direct payment card account for you.
-You’ll get a card through the post which looks a bit like a debit card, and we’ll pay your direct payments into the account every four weeks.
+If you choose this option, we will open a pre-paid card account for you.
+You will get a card through the post which looks like a debit card, and we will pay your direct payments into the account every four weeks.
 If you pay towards the cost of your support, you should pay your client contribution into the account too by setting up a weekly or four-weekly standing order.

-You can check how much is in your direct payment card account at any time, by using internet banking or calling the customer service helpline.
+You can check how much is in your account at any time, by using internet banking or calling the customer service helpline.

-• We will be able to see your transactions online, to make sure your direct payments are being used to meet your eligible social care needs (as outlined in your support plan).
+- We can see your transactions online, to make sure your direct payments are being used to pay for care that meets your needs (as outlined in your support plan).

-• You won’t be able to withdraw cash.
-If you need to make cash payments, contact us for advice.
+- You cannot withdraw cash.
+If you need to make cash payments, contact us.

-• You can only spend the money that’s in your direct payment card account; there’s no overdraft facility.
+- There is no overdraft, so you can only spend the money in your direct payment card account.

 East Sussex County Council (ESCC) managed account